Yicong1225/Yicong1225.github.io/_pages/about.md

 Research Interests
 ------------------------
-My research focuses on developing novel statistical methodologies and software for analyzing omics data, with a particular emphasis on microbiome data.
+My research focuses on developing novel and robust statistical methodologies and software for analyzing omics data, with a particular emphasis on microbiome data.
 I am also broadly interested in high-dimensional statistics and statistical as well as machine learning methods for other omics data.

 If you are interested in my research, please feel free to reach out!
 I would be glad to connect and explore potential collaborations together.